msfjarvis/msfjarvis.dev/content/posts/building-static-rust-binaries-for-linux/index.md

 ## Other potential problems

 You may be unable to statically link your binary even after all this, due to dependencies that _mandate_ dynamic linking.
-In some cases this is avoidable, such as using [rustls] in place of OpenSSL for cryptography, and [hyper] in place of bindings to cURL for HTTP, not so much in others.
+In some cases this is avoidable, such as using [rustls] in place of OpenSSL for cryptography, and [reqwest] or [ureq] in place of bindings to cURL for HTTP, not so much in others.
 Thanks to the convention of native-linking crates using the `-sys` suffix in their name it is fairly simple to find if your build has dependencies that dynamically link to libraries.
 Using `cargo`'s native `tree` subcommand and `grep`ing (or [ripgrep]ing for me), you can locate native dependencies.
 Running `cargo tree | rg -- -sys` against [androidx-release-watcher]'s `v4.1.0` release gives us this:

 ```bash
 $ cargo tree | rg -- -sys